-Although since 2005, leprosy was formally eliminated as a public health problem, India continues to have a high burden of disease, accounting close to 58% of the cases worldwide.In India, inspite of having achieved Leprosy elimination as a public health problem, (0.67 new case per 10,000 population), a total of 135,485 new cases were detected in 2017 (according to the Central Leprosy Division of the health ministry).
+Although in 2005 leprosy was declared to be formally eliminated as a public health problem, India continues to bear a high burden of disease, accounting close to 58% of cases worldwide.
+Inspite of having achieved leprosy elimination as a public health problem, (0.67 new case per 10,000 population), a total of 135,485 new cases were detected in 2018 (according to the Central Leprosy Division of the Health Ministry).

 Today our major activities and highlights are as follows:

 - Provide a broad range of treatment to outdoor and indoor patients including reconstructive surgery by the dedicated Dr. S. Chadha at the Missionaries of Charity home at Seema puri, East Delhi.